Often times swept under the rug as a tactic that consumes too much time to be scalable.

 All of these are pretty common things for websites to have on their site if they allow for any kind of guest posting at all.
 These queries will bring back potentially tens of thousands of candidates that will be niche related to your money site.

 Also keep in mind that some niches and specifically micro niches are going to return far less results.
 This means less potential authority sites as well.
-Going a bit more broad to get a post that is them
+Going a bit more broad to get a post on a site that is more authoritative can sometimes be worth the fact that the site is less thematically relevant than you would like.

 Scaling Out Guest Posting Using Processes & People